if you've wandered around this website, seen some of the photos and read some of the words, it is probably obvious:

 it could be the spaciousness of it all. or the dark, dark star filled nights at 10,000 feet in the snow. then, there is the quiet, or the wind, or the songs of coyote. spring warm breezes bring sage and juniper scents while hiking along a creek in a deep gorge, winding around a corner to see wild roses in bloom too thick to walk through.

-or it could the summer heat radiating off the desert floor and rock canyon walls as the sun sets and stars begin to appear against crystal clear blue skies followed by a full moon rising on the horizon and shooting stars.
+or, it could be summer heat radiating off the desert floor and rock canyon walls as the sun sets and stars begin to appear against crystal clear blue skies followed by a full moon rising on the horizon and shooting stars.

 it's the echoing raptor cry bouncing off slot canyon walls with